aspose-cells/Aspose.Cells-Doc-md/english/net/developer-guide/smart-markers/adding-anonymous-or-custom-object-into-smartmarkers/_index.md

 This explains how to import anonymous or custom objects into SmartMarkers.

-Sometimes, you need to include custom objects as a data source to the SmartMarkers.
-Aspose.Cells makes it possible to use custom objects as the data source.
+Sometimes, you need to include custom objects as a data source for SmartMarkers.
+Aspose.Cells makes it possible to use custom objects as a data source.

 {{% /alert %}}